john-baxter/Bites-game/backlog.md

 - update choose_game_rule() to allow players to choose chocolate rule

 ### Future
+Change printing of '--' in trail so that it only prints one if there are multiple in a row.\
+Check the justification wrt chocolate.\
 Consider changing player hand to a counter instead of a dict\
 Create new companion doc for
 <span>README.md</span>